Fredricho/Yoga-Online/README.md

 ## Create a local clone of this project

-Here's comes a guide to create a local clone this project:
+Here comes a guide to creating a local clone of this project:

 1. Go to repository
 2. Press code - button
 3. Click the copy button.
-4. In the wanted IDE, Opne Git Bush.
+4. In the wanted IDE, Open Git Bush.
 5. Change the current working directory to the location you prefer to get it cloned to.
-6. Type git clone, and CTRL-V/Paste the URL from previous step from Github
+6. Type git clone and CTRL-V/Paste the URL from the previous step from Github
 7. Hit enter and a clone will be created.

 <img src="readimages/code.png" style="height:auto; width:40rem;">